MarkAZhang/commerce_viirs_hack/README.md

 ======================

 ## Using Satellite Imagery to Estimate Construction Activity
-[In]accesibility of data can be a major challenge.
+[In]accesibility of data can be a major obstacle to urban study.
-Metrics of city activity and vitality useful for furthering our understanding of effective policy and urban planning are often unavailable.
+Metrics useful for
+understanding effective policy and urban planning are often unavailable.
 However, there are some measurements that are easy to take universally, and, with some statistical estimation, could provide a way to reconstruct the desired metrics.